beckybai/BikeApp/README.md

 soft engineering project

 It is an app with function of tracking, navagation, grouping, chatting, auto/self route-planning.
-When we design it first time, it is the only software in China which concludes these functions.(However, BaiDu Company now develops the same function as us.)
+When we design it first time, it is the only software in China which includes these functions.(However, BaiDu Company now develops the same function as us.)

 Envoironment: Android Studio